Mortimer333/Dito/README.md

 Variable changed inside `output` will be replaced in real `$` - see "Weird behaviour" for more info.

 ### Binds
 Value when changed updates across all bound parents and children.
 It will always have the same value across all bound instances and will appear the same in all templates.
-It syntax is similar but completely different from other special actions: start with `@b:` then name of attribute to bind in child and in value only place name of variable you want to bind in parent - nothing else:
+It syntax is similar but completely different from other special actions: start with `@b:` then name of attribute to bind in child and in value place only the name of variable you want to bind and nothing else:
 ```js
 <element-two @b:twoBind="oneBind"></element-two>
 ```